Interior-atmosphere modelling to assess the observability of rocky planets with JWST: Markov chain Monte Carlo

-We use the MCMC Bayesian algorithm described in \cite{Dorn15} and later adapted by \cite{Acuna21} to our forward interior-atmosphere model.
-We recall that the model parameters are the planetary mass, $M$, the CMF, $x_{core}$, and the WMF, $x_{H2O}$.
+The Markov chain Monte Carlo (MCMC) Bayesian algorithm described in \cite{Dorn15} was later adapted by \cite{Acuna21} to our forward interior-atmosphere model.
+In this work, we use it to perform the retrievals.
+We recall that the model parameters are the planetary mass, $M$; the CMF, $x_{core}$; and the WMF, $x_{H2O}$.
 Therefore, one single model is determined by these three parameters as \textbf{m} = $\left\lbrace M, x_{core}, x_{H2O} \right\rbrace$.
 The available data are the total mass $M$, the total radius $R$, and the Fe/Si abundance, \textbf{d} = $\left\lbrace M_{obs}, R_{obs}, Fe/Si_{obs} \right\rbrace$, whose observational errors are $\sigma(M_{obs}),\sigma(R_{obs}),\sigma(Fe/Si_{obs})$, respectively.
 When the Fe/Si mole ratio is not considered in the inverse problem, the data is reduced to only the total planetary mass and radius, \textbf{d} = $\left\lbrace M_{obs}, R_{obs} \right\rbrace$.
-The prior information consists on a Gaussian distribution centered on the mean value of the observed mass, with a standard deviation equal to the observational uncertainty.
-For the CMF and WMF, we consider as priors uniform distributions ranging from 0 to 1.
-The MCMC scheme first starts by drawing a value for each of the model parameters from their prior distributions, which we denote as \textbf{m}$_{1} = \left\lbrace M_{1},x_{core,1}, x_{H2O,1} \right\rbrace $.
-The interior model calculates the planetary radius and Fe/Si abundance that corresponds to these model parameters, which is g(\textbf{m}$_{1}) = \left\lbrace R_{1},M_{1},Fe/Si_{1} \right\rbrace $.
-The likelihood of this model is computed (Eqs. \ref{eq:likelihood} and \ref{eq:norm}) and a new model is drawn from the prior distributions, $\textbf{m}_{2}$.
+The prior information consists of a Gaussian distribution centred on the mean value of the observed mass with a standard deviation equal to the observational uncertainty.
+For the CMF and WMF, we considered uniform distributions ranging from zero to one as priors.
+The MCMC scheme starts by first drawing a value for each of the model parameters from their prior distributions, which we denote as \textbf{m}$_{1} = \left\lbrace M_{1},x_{core,1}, x_{H2O,1} \right\rbrace $.
+The interior model calculates the planetary radius and Fe/Si abundance that correspond to these model parameters, which is g(\textbf{m}$_{1}) = \left\lbrace R_{1},M_{1},Fe/Si_{1} \right\rbrace $.
+We then computed the likelihood of this model (Eqs. \ref{eq:likelihood} and \ref{eq:norm}), and we drew a new model from the prior distributions, $\textbf{m}_{2}$.